YakDriver/smarterr/docs/schema.md

 - All blocks can be layered and merged across directories.
 - See [docs/layering.md](layering.md) for details on config discovery and merging.
 - See [docs/diagnostics.md](diagnostics.md) for fallback and diagnostics behavior.
+- For advanced stack matching, see the distinction between `call_stack` and `error_stack` sources above.